Kalpajyot/python_basic/README.md

+# What's this about
-# This is an intro to python programming
+This is an intro to python programming!!!